usercode/DragonFly/README.md

 * Visual Studio 2022
 * MongoDB instance

-### Create a new project from templates
+### Create a new project from template

-To use the project templates you first need to download and install them from NuGet.
+To use the project template you need first to download and install it from NuGet.

 ~~~ bash
 dotnet new install DragonFly.Templates